 AEROMEDICAL CONCERNS: The condition or its sequelae can adversely affect flight performance, mission, or safety.
 Symptoms relevant to aviation include dysphagia, food impaction, nausea, vomiting, chest and or abdominal pain.
 The symptoms are of concern primarily due to the potential impact while operating the aircraft or their effects on mission completion.
 They may also require additional evaluations and specialty follow up.

-DIAGNOSIS/ICD-9 Code: 530.13 Eosinophilic esophagitis 530.19 Other Esophagitis physical and/or mental limitations and expected duration (permanent vs temporary).
+ICD-9 Code/DIAGNOSIS:

+530.13 Eosinophilic esophagitis

+530.19 Other Esophagitis

-Released from Gastroenterology or Internal Medicine care with recommendation of return to flight status and no restrictions documented on last clinical note (electronic or paper).
-If Gastroenterology or Internal Medicine recommends restrictions, then documentation of
+- Released from Gastroenterology or Internal Medicine care with recommendation of return to flight status and no restrictions documented on last clinical note (electronic or paper).